 This is consistent with the fact that the use of ad blockers is skyrocketing.
 There are over 250 million Adblock users, most of whom are millennials.

 When it comes to what kind of content works, authenticity stands out.
-43% of surveyed millennials prefer content that’s authentic.
+In fact, millennials have become the flag-bearers of the consumer demand for authenticity.
 That means, for example, content that uses their language and is relatable.

-Millennials are the generation of social media.
+Millennials are the generation of social media – the natural-born “‘digital natives”.
 It’s what transformed how they make buying choices and interact with brands.
 In fact, social media is likely the most powerful factor influencing their buying choices.

 This allows you to tap into your user’s social network by promoting content sharing features, referrals, and user-generated content; in fact, these are the most powerful ways to connect with them.